AI-estimated baseline profile. Be the first to log a session!

 What does 2005 Si Jin Qian (Four Gold Coins) Liu Bao Tea taste like?

-This dark from Guangxi, China offers a distinctive drinking experience.
 This aged Liu Bao offers a deep, earthy aroma with rich woody undertones.
 The liquor is smooth and mellow, carrying notes of damp forest floor, aged wood, and a subtle sweetness that develops with eac.
-It sits in the "Earthy" and "Mellow" and "Woody" flavor families, so expect a cup that leans earthy and mellow and woody.
+It leans earthy, mellow and woody.

 How should I brew 2005 Si Jin Qian (Four Gold Coins) Liu Bao Tea?